nent/nent/packages/core/src/components/n-presentation/elements.md

 # N-PRESENTATION: Element Extension

-When elements are enabled, this component can use special attributes for real-time updates.
+When elements are enabled, this element can use special attributes for real-time updates.

 ## Install `\<n-elements\>`